Teaching English & The Pros and Cons of Big Cities and Small Cities

 If you want to teach English in culturally distinct cities like Kyoto, competition can be bloody fierce.
 Word of mouth has a lot to do with how fast you find work teaching in these places.
 Competition for English teaching positions is less in smaller cities as they’re seen to be too boring or rural.
 When we say “big”, we mean from 750,000 to several million.
 In Japan a small city is considered to have less than 500,000 people.

 Start by thinking about what you want out of the experience of teaching English before you select a city.
 Also spend some time thinking about your mental make up.
 Do you like a fast paced life or not?
 Are you the lonely type or just fine living life alone?
 Are you looking for a big change and embrace new experience or not?
 Here’s why.

 Big City Upside

 Big cities offer more “action”, more imported foods and often more energy or vibrancy.
-Large cities will have shopping malls and movie theaters.
+Large cities will have shopping malls, movie theaters, bowling centers golf driving ranges etc...
 Finding other foreign teachers will be easier and you won’t stand out in a crowd as much.
 It’ll be easier to build contacts and have a bigger social life.